Debbie Goings

 1. Guide care and provide a roadmap for the patient.

-When the care plan is individualized to the patient’s needs and goals, staff can measure the effectiveness of care and record evidence that the physician’s orders were followed.
+A well-crafted care plan establishes individualized goals and objectives where staff can measure the effectiveness of care and record evidence that the physician’s orders were followed.
+Moreover, by outlining specific interventions, treatments, and support services tailored to individual needs, it ensures consistency and continuity of care delivery.

 Seamless communication between disciplines is critical to patient-centered care.
 The care plan helps to ensure patients will receive quality care regardless of which staff members provide it.
 This is important to consider, as agencies often have staff cover for each other during sick days or vacation.